SkyHighModifications/ColourBridgeLights/README.md

 ---

 ## Original Concept
 The original idea behind the script was to introduce changing color lights on certain bridges to create a more vibrant and dynamic game world.
-However, as development progressed, we realized the potential to further immerse players in the game environment by integrating police wanted level mechanics into the lighting effects.
+However, as development progressed, we realized the potential to further immerse players in the game environment by integrating police-wanted level mechanics into the lighting effects.

 ## Future Development
 While the current version of the script offers an exciting and immersive experience, there is always room for improvement and expansion.
 Future updates may include additional features, such as support for more bridges, enhanced visual effects, and further customization options.